Welcome To MetaLevelUp

 In terms of long-term goals, I’m trying to understand my own mind, and one way to do that is to talk (or write) about it.
-When thoughts arise, I tend to identify myself with them, and it becomes difficult to think critically.
-When I hear myself say something, or read my own words on a page, it provides a better vantage point from which to figure things out.
+Thoughts arise, and I tend to identify myself with them, making it difficult to think critically.
+Hearing myself say something, or reading my own words on a page, provides a better vantage point from which to figure things out.

 In terms of content, I get bored with object-level discussions about this or that political or social event, whatever happened yesterday that got everyone riled up.
-It’s important, but commenting on this is not my comparative advantage, I think.
+It’s important, and I'll do a bit of it too, but commenting on this is not my comparative advantage, I think.

 Robert Pirsig put it best: